NandiniJerripothula-14/mini_sql_engine/README.md

 No support for:

-JOIN
+JOIN operations

-ORDER BY
+ORDER BY clause

-INSERT / UPDATE / DELETE
+INSERT / UPDATE / DELETE statements

-Conclusion
+✅ Conclusion
-This project provides a practical demonstration of how a basic SQL query engine works internally using Python.
+This project provides a clear and practical demonstration of how a basic SQL query engine works internally using Python.
-It fulfills all the required objectives by correctly implementing data loading, parsing, filtering, aggregation, and user interaction.
+It fulfills all specified requirements by implementing data loading, parsing, filtering, aggregation, and CLI interaction in a clean and modular way.

-Author
+👩‍💻 Author
 Developed as a hands-on learning project to build a simplified in-memory SQL query engine using Python.